gregorykelleher/gregorykelleher_website/user/pages/01.blog/program/item.md

 This is contrary to what I frequently find when integrating others' software.
 Usually there's a span of time where I'm scanning through a header file, struggling to locate _that_ function that I want to use.

-> Oh, and I need to call this one beforehand?
+> Oh, and I need to instantiate this object beforehand?
 Oh right, of course.
-I need to have an input for the parameter of that function, .etc.
+And I also need to cast before I can pass that as a parameter, gotcha .etc.

 To avoid potential internal monologue like above, it's crucial to pay attention to the client interface, right from the outset.